Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 A mosh pit had opened up like a subterranean sinkhole, as bodies swirled and convulsed within its confines.
 All the while, Tampa’s terrible tempest of true metallic savagery subjected us to the unquestionably finest in U.S. death metal.

-[FYI – Make sure to check out the interview I had with OBITUARY guitarist Trevor Peres prior to their set, HERE.
-Plus, Riff Relevant‘s David “Sunshine” Lamay recently caught the Clifton Park, NY date of OBITUARY‘s “Redneck Run 2 Tour” and you can read his recollection of those events HERE.]
+[FYI – Check out the interview I had with OBITUARY guitarist Trevor Peres prior to their set, HERE.
+Plus, Riff Relevant’s David “Sunshine” Lamay recently caught the Clifton Park, NY date of OBITUARY’s “Redneck Run 2 Tour” and you can read his recollection of those events HERE.]

-The ultimate power trio in abrasive sludge metal were up next, the last act of the evening and the festival itself – HIGH ON FIRE!
-This was my second time seeing the band over the years and well over a decade since my first time, because damn, I believe I may have been ill-prepared.
-The living embodiment of caustically crucial aggression and the subsequent discharge of substantive low-end sonic salvos, HIGH ON FIRE were now causing jaws to drop all over the place.
+The ultimate power trio in abrasive sludge metal was up next, the last act of the evening and the festival itself – HIGH ON FIRE!
+This was my second time seeing the band over the years and well over a decade since my first time because damn, I believe I may have been ill-prepared.
+The living embodiment of caustically crucial aggression and the subsequent discharge of substantive low-end sonic salvos, HIGH ON FIRE was now causing jaws to drop all over the place.

 Yes, all in all, the first-ever Heavy Mountain Music & Beer Festival in Asheville, North Carolina was an overwhelming success, in my opinion.
 Great bands and equally great times, what more could one ask for?
 Let’s keep our collective fingers crossed that this is only the beginning…